 - Parishes and the DAC are required to have 'due regard' to guidance on net zero carbon issued by the Church of England's Church Buildings Council (CBC), for those proposals where it applies

-When submitted via the OFS at this stage, the application will receive the informal (pre-application) advice of the DAC.
+When first submitted via the Online Faculty System (OFS), a faculty application will receive the informal (pre-application) advice of the DAC.
 An informal application gives parishes the opportunity to receive feedback and guidance from the DAC on a proposal.
 Informal advice can also be offered before undertaking a DAC site visit, to best inform the visit.

 Submission stage summary

 |Summary description of proposed works|

 |Standard information (Form 1A)|